RevuelArvida/PomodoroTelegramBot/README.md

 ## Overview
 Time managment Telegram Bot, helping with work\brake periods and task managment.

+##Features
+* Bot tracks your time, by telling when to rest, and when to work!
+* Bot tracks your tasks and time spend on each one!

+##Technologies
+* Spring Boot
+* Flyway
+* PostgreSQL

 ## Release Notes
 Can be found in [RELEASE_NOTES](RELEASE_NOTES.md).